-Actions on 2022 - 2023 strategy have been implemented and are addressing needs identified on strategy.
+Actions on 2023-2024 strategy have been implemented and are addressing needs identified on strategy.
 High quality CPD has been delivered to staff using new purchases.
 Monitoring shows impact on learning.

-The range of clubs on offer has increased.
-Funding has meant that children have had access to trips/clubs.
+Funding residentials and trips has meant that children have had access to trips/clubs that they would not have otherwise been able to access.